 The private consortium will run the mine for 25 years, though their contract could be extended.

 Additionally, IMIDRO stated that on top of the targeted 800,000 tonnes of zinc concentrate, Mehdiabad is also expected to see an annual output of 80,000 tonnes of lead and silver concentrate.

-China's active zinc powder producers' number (ratio) MoM inventory net increase statistics by province by month
+China's die-casting zinc alloy producers' inventory statistics by province by month